Legal writer at TermsFeed.

 Another CCPA requirement is that businesses must get 50% or more of their revenue from selling California consumers' personal information.
 The CPRA requires that businesses get 50% or more of their revenue from selling or sharing California consumers' personal information.

-This means that businesses that may not have qualified under the CCPA due to sharing but not selling California consumers' personal information may now need to comply with the CPRA.
+This means that businesses that may not have qualified under the CCPA due to sharing but not selling California consumers' personal information may now need to comply due to the CPRA's amendments.

 Addition of Sensitive Personal Information Under the CPRA

-While the CCPA limits the use and disclosure of personal information, the CPRA expands that category to include sensitive personal information.
+While the CCPA limited the use and disclosure of personal information, the CPRA expanded that category to include sensitive personal information.

 Applicable companies must take special care with how they treat the sensitive personal information they collect, making sure that they only use sensitive personal information that is absolutely necessary for doing business and that they give consumers the chance to opt-out of the use and disclosure of their sensitive personal information.